M.S. Application and Admissions

 Students with academic backgrounds in Economics, Engineering, Math, Statistics, Finance, Accounting, Agricultural Economics, etc. are highly encouraged to apply.
 Students from other disciplines who have adequate course preparation are welcome to apply.
 A competitive applicant should be fully prepared in Microeconomics, Macroeconomics, Econometrics, Calculus, and Statistics.
 Applicants who do not meet all of the preparatory course requirements may be admitted conditionally.

-The Master of Science in Economics program engages a holistic application review process to make admission decisions.
+The Master of Science in Economics program engages in a holistic application review process to make admission decisions.
 As such, all applications are reviewed by the Graduate MS ECON Admissions Committee of the department.
-This review process examines all application materials for indicators of success, which include evidence of academic merit and achievement as well as evidence of perseverance and “grit” (skills related to overcoming adversity, problem solving, time management, etc.).
+This review process examines all application materials for indicators of success, which include evidence of academic merit and achievement as well as evidence of perseverance and “grit” (skills related to overcoming adversity, problem-solving, time management, etc.).
 The are no minimum GPA requirements for admission, but on average the admitted students have a 3.5 GPA.

 Each applicant is considered for financial support in the form of a scholarship or fellowship (unless otherwise indicated in the application (Applicants applying after the deadline may find that funding resources have been expended, and/or all available slots for the upcoming year have been filled).